fitnr/osm-tiny-maps/README.md

 Coordinates should be in WGS84.

-The `example/` directory has an example file with boundaries around two well-known universities.
+The `example/` directory has an example file with boundaries around Boston and Oxford.

 ## Creating a query